Complexity of Reconfiguration in Surface Chemical Reaction Networks: Swap Reactions

 If there exists a swap sequence to place a robot species in the target cell there exists a solution to the robot reachability problem.
 Any swap sequence either moves an robot along a wire, or traverses it through a gadget.
 From Lemmas \ref{lem:rightward} and \ref{lem:leftward} we know the only way to traverse a gadget is to change its state (the location of its key) and a gadget can only be traversed in the correct state. \end{proof}

 Now we show Reconfiguration in sCRNs is hard with the same set of swaps is PSPACE-complete as well.
 We do so by reducing from the Targeted Reconfiguration problem which asks, given an initial and target configuration of a system of gadgets, does there exist sequence of gadget traversals to change the state of the system from the initial to the target and has the robot reach a target location.
-Note prior work only shows reconfiguration (without specifying the robot location) is PSPACE-complete\cite{ani2022traversability} however a quick inspection of the proof shows the robot ends up at the initial location so requiring a target location does not change the computational complexity for the locking 2-toggle.
-One may also find it useful to note that the technique used in \cite{ani2022traversability} for gadgets and in \cite{hearn2009games} for Nondeterministic Constraint Logic can be applied to reversible deterministic systems more generally and could be used to give a reduction directly from 1-reconfiguration of swap sCRNs to reconfiguration of swap sCRNs.
+Note prior work only shows reconfiguration (without specifying the robot location) is PSPACE-complete\cite{ani2022traversability} however a quick inspection of the proof of Theorem 4.1 shows the robot ends up at the initial location so requiring a target location does not change the computational complexity for the locking 2-toggle.
+One may also find it useful to note that the technique used in \cite{ani2022traversability} for gadgets and in \cite{hearn2009games} for Nondeterministic Constraint Logic can be applied to reversible deterministic systems more generally.
+This means the method described in those could be used to give an alternate reduction directly from 1-reconfiguration of swap sCRNs to reconfiguration of swap sCRNs.

 \begin{theorem} Reconfiguration is PSPACE-complete with $4$ species and $3$ swap reactions or greater. \end{theorem} \begin{proof} Our initial and target configurations of the surface are built with the robot species at the robots location in the system of gadget, and each key is placed according to the starting configuration of the gadget.